 Structure of transformation in Azure Monitor

-Transformations in Azure Monitor allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
+Transformations in Azure Monitor allow you to filter or modify incoming data before it gets stored in a Log Analytics workspace.
 They're implemented as a Kusto Query Language (KQL) statement in a data collection rule (DCR).
 This article provides details on how this query is structured and limitations on the KQL language allowed.

 Transformation structure